beloglazov/openstack-neat/README.rst

 underload detection, all overload detection algorithms implement a pre-defined interface to enable configuration-driven substitution of difference implementations.
-The configured algorithm is invoked by the local manager and accepts historical data about the resource usage by the VMs running on the host as an input.
+The configured algorithm is invoked by the local manager and accepts historical data on the resource usage by VMs running on the host as an input.
 An overload detection algorithm returns a decision of whether the host is overloaded.

 VM Selection.
 ^^^^^^^^^^^^^